 The preceding chapter of this work in progress departs from glimpses of Kunming, in southwest China’s Yunnan Province, where my family and I made our home for the first five of our 12 years in China.
 My wife, Kate Wedgwood, spent those years directing Save the Children UK’s extensive China programme while I established an independent publication, China Development Brief.
-This second chapter back-tracks to our 1994-95 transition through Hong Kong.
+This back-tracks to our 1994-95 transition through Hong Kong.
 It pauses to consider that city’s nature as a cultural and social as well as an economic entrepôt and then goes on to discuss the—at that time, topical—subject of child abandonment in China.
 This serves as an introduction to many of the complexities of working for ‘development’ there.